ethstorage/w3drive/README.md

 # W3Drive

 ## Introduction
-W3Drive is an encrypted network hard disk based on the Web3Q chain.
-This network disk realizes that anyone can upload files without permission.
+W3Drive is a decentralized personal file storage service based on the Web3Q chain.
+Anyone can store their files safely and permissionless.
-The uploaded files will be encrypted to ensure that only the uploader can view and delete them.
+The uploaded files will be encrypted to ensure that only the owner can view and delete them.
-If the uploaded file exceeds 24kb, the uploader needs to stake w3q tokens according to the file size.

-The official home page of the W3Drive project is https://web3q.io/w3drive.w3q/.

-## Structure
-The front-end code of this project and all the data are stored on the blockchain to achieve full decentralization of the website.
+W3Drive can be visited here: https://web3q.io/w3drive.w3q/.

+## How does it work
-The project is implemented by two contracts, the front-end contract w3drive.w3q and the function contract SimpleW3Drive.
+W3Mail is a fully decentralized dApp which means the front-end code, back-end (smart contract) code and users' files are all stored on chain.
+The front-end contract is w3drive.w3q and the backend contract is SimpleW3Drive.

 ### w3drive.w3q
 [w3drive.w3q](https://web3q.io/w3ns.w3q/#/domains/w3drive.w3q) is a w3ns domain name, which maps a contract address,